 Retiring at 40, or even 50 years old, requires even more savings.
-To achieve early retirement extreme scenarios like this requires you dedicating your life to this one goal.
+To achieve early retirement extreme scenarios like this require you to dedicate your life to this one goal.

-One way to achieve the goal to achieve financial independence retire early, is to figure out a way to minimize expenses in retirement in extreme ways.
+One way to succeed in the goal of achieving financial independence retire early, is to figure out a way to minimize expenses in retirement in extreme ways.
 On top of that list is planning to relocate to somewhere with lower expenses.
 That might be as simple as moving from New York City to a small town.
 It might be as much as moving to another country altogether.

 Otherwise, super early financial independence takes dedication to saving and investing at an extreme level that most people can’t achieve.

 One concept to achieve very early retirement is the FIRE financial independence retire early system.
 There is an entire Reddit Financial Independence subreddit dedicated to one method to achieve extreme early financial independence.
 Ironically, a large percentage of the posts are from people dedicated to FIRE retire early principals who are having difficulty being able to achieve FIRE in real life.

 Easier Early Financial Independence

 If you want financial independence at a very young age, the easiest way to get there is to include some form of ongoing income.
 Remember that financial independence is about making work optional.
 A quick turn of phrase, and extremely early financial independence gets a lot easier to achieve.

 You see, if you like what you are doing to obtain income, then technically, you are choosing to work.
 Or, to exactly fit the definition, you are opting to work, thereby being financially independent.

 This is the best method for achieving early financial independence, or even normal retirement age financial independence.